 AND meet one of the following criteria:

-The Equity Resiliency budget provides incentives to help address critical needs resulting from wildfire risks in the state and to assist customers affected by Public Safety Power Shutoff (PSPS) events or wildfire events, as well as critical services facilities serving such areas or people.
+The Equity Resiliency budget provides incentives to help address critical needs resulting from wildfire risks in the state and to assist customers affected by Public Safety Power Shutoff (PSPS) events, Enhanced Power Safety Settings (EPSS) events or wildfire events as well as critical services facilities serving such areas or people.

 Incentive rates are calculated to the watt-hour at a rate of $1.00/Wh ($1,000/kilowatt-hour).
-This covers approximately 100% of the cost of an energy storage system.
+The Equity Resiliency incentive could cover as much as 100% of the cost.

 Residential